pprabu-ucsd/cse15l-lab-reports/Lab 4/Lab Report 4 - CSE Labs “Done Quick”.md

 `<enter>` to finish the search and run the following command:

 `sed -i '43 s/1/2/1' ListExamples.java`

+`<CTRL+R>` allows me to search for previous commands made in the terminal using a query.

 `sed` is a command that allows the user to edit the file without opening the file itself.
 In this particular case, `'43 s/1/2/1'` searches the 43rd line of the file, then searches for the first instance of the character `1` in the line, and changes the character to `2`.